The hardest part about medicine,

 But I needed to learn its utility for humanity’s sake.

-But the pain, the discomfort..
+The pain, the discomfort..

 IS STILL THERE.